cloud-native-toolkit/automation-solutions/boms/software/oms/files/README.md

     > This step install IBM Sterling Order Manager Software

-27. You can check the progress of the deployment by opening up Argo CD (OpenShift GitOps).
+20. You can check the progress of the deployment by opening up Argo CD (OpenShift GitOps).
 From the OpenShift user interface, click on the Application menu 3x3 Icon on the header and select **Cluster Argo CD** menu item.)

-    This process will take between 45 and 60 minutes to complete.
-During the deployment, several cluster projects/namespaces and deployments will be created.
+    This process will take between 15 and 25 minutes to complete.

 ##### Access the Sterling OMS Deployment

-31. Once deployment is complete, go back into the OpenShift cluster user interface and navigate to view `Routes` for the `gitops-sterling-oms` namespace.
+21. Once deployment is complete, go back into the OpenShift cluster user interface and navigate to view `Routes` for the `gitops-sterling-oms` namespace.
 Here you can see the URL to the deployed Sterling OMS instance.
 Open this url in a new browser window.

     ![OMS Route](images/oms-route.png)

-32. Navigate to `Secrets` in the `gitops-sterling-oms` namespace, and find the `ibm-oms-ent-prod-oms-secret` secret.
+22. Navigate to `Secrets` in the `gitops-sterling-oms` namespace, and find the `ibm-oms-ent-prod-oms-secret` secret.
 Copy the value of `admin_password` key inside of that secret.

  ![OMS Secret](images/oms-secret.jpg)

-33. Go back to the Sterling OMS instance that you opened in a separate window.
+23. Go back to the Sterling OMS instance that you opened in a separate window.
 Log in using the username `admin` with the password copied in the previous step.